29 new training bursaries awarded

 Lily’s bursary is funded by the Ashley Family Foundation. - Marcia Vidal, from London, is a jewellery maker who wishes to develop her silversmithing practice in order to produce larger sculptural forms.
 She will train one-to-one with Russell Lownsbrough and Charlotte Desyllas, to be able to create highly sculptural pieces of wearable art, where the sculpted lines of the cast gold meld with the carved gemstones.

-Marcia’s bursary is funded by the City & Guilds Foundation. - Elliot Walker, from West Midlands, is a glass blower who is attempting to incorporate the making of mouth-blown flat glass making in his practice, an extinct craft in the UK.
+Marcia’s bursary is funded by the City & Guilds Foundation. - Elliot Walker, from West Midlands, is a glass blower who is attempting to incorporate the making of mouth-blown flat glass in his practice, an extinct craft in the UK.
 He will train with Fremont Antique Glass and Monarch Glass Studio in the United States to master the technique, before coming back to offer small batches of artisan glass to stained glass craftspeople and conservators.

 Elliot’s bursary is funded by Soane Britain. - Leo White, from Oxfordshire, served in the 6th Regiment Army Air Corps reserves and achieved the rank of Lance Corporal, serving on two campaigns in Afghanistan.
 He will study at Rycotewood Furniture in Oxford, where he will incorporate straw marquetry into his furniture, a technique he learned from retained Rolls Royce marquetry specialist Audrey Fasquelle.
 He hopes to eventually teach those skills to others.